Information Processing Track

 Engineering ways to make biological systems perform computation is one of the core goals of synthetic biology.
 We generally work at the DNA level, engineering systems to function using BioBricks.
 In most biological systems, protein-protein interactions are where the majority of processing takes place.
 Being able to design proteins to accomplish computation would allow for systems to function on a much faster timescale than the current transcription-translation paradigm.
 These are some of the challenges that face teams entering projects into the Information Processing track in iGEM.

-You will find images and abstracts of the winning Information Processing teams from 2013 to 2015 in the page below.
-Also, follow the links below to see projects from all the Information Processing track teams.
+You will find images and abstracts of the winning Information Processing track teams from 2015 and 2016 in the page below.

 CryptoGERM: Encode it, keep it